DmitryBondarenko1/solid-spoon/Console.md

  **Introduction**

-Console in IntelliJ IDEA is a more advanced tool than a standard application console.
+Console in IntelliJ IDEA is a more advanced tool than a regular application console.
 Besides common functions like input and output you can change it's appearance and behaviour according to your preferences and сonsequently work more efficiently.

  **Selecting Color Scheme**